python-can-define-radio/sdr-course/classroom_activities/Chx_Misc/Python_interactions/signal_generate_numpy.md

 - First 8192 samples: Zeros
-- Next 8192 samples: One pure sine wave on 3 Hz (freq of inters)
+- Next 8192 samples: One pure sine wave on 3 Hz (freq of integers)
 - Next 8192 samples: Zeros
 - Next 8192 samples: One pure sine wave on the wrong freq
 - Next  8192 samples: A noisy sine wave (add a pure wave to some random noise)